YINI-lang/YINI-spec/YINI-Specification.md

     * The **first half** is invalid because it is missing the required `/END` marker.
     * The **second half** is invalid because it lacks the required level 1 section header (e.g., `^ Title`).
   - Disallows trailing commas.
-    * Empty values are disallowed — they must be explicitly typed as `null`, `Null`, or `NULL` (case-insensitive), although empty sections (with no members) are allowed.
+    * Empty values are disallowed — they MUST be explicitly typed as `null`, `Null`, or `NULL` (case-insensitive), although empty sections (with no members) are allowed.
   - For production and tool-chain use.

-**Note:** Implementations must clearly document the validation mode in use and detail which rules are fully enforced under strict parsing.
+**Note:** Implementations SHOULD clearly document the validation mode in use and detail which rules are fully enforced under strict parsing.

 Example:
 ```yini